-I loved my grandmother, but she could be a difficult woman.
+I loved my grandmother, but she could be a complex woman.
 She shared her opinions and ideas, no matter how they affected the people around her.

-When my parents fought my grandmother’s name echoed in the air.
-My dad’s boisterous voice sent it bouncing down the small hallway to my bedroom.
+My grandmother’s name echoed in the air when my parents fought, and my dad’s loud voice sent it bouncing down the small hallway to my bedroom.